uoftgasa/uoftgasa.github.io/markdown/index.md

 - **Are there other amenities I'm interested in?**
 	- Seriously consider whether you need air conditioning - Canada may have a reputation as a cold country, but typical summer days in Toronto have a [humidex](https://www.ccohs.ca/oshanswers/phys_agents/humidex.html) (a combination of temperature and relative humidity) over 30.
 Basement apartments tend to remain relatively cool, but above ground units benefit from window or central AC.

 I talked a lot about air conditioning, can you tell I wrote this during the summer?
-For winter concerns, remember that regardless of where you live, if you
+For winter concerns, remember that regardless of where you live, if you're not on a major road, you'll be low priority for road and sidewalk clearing.
+The solution in Toronto seems to be for everyone and their dog to absolutely blanket the sidewalks with salt- this has a lot of its own

 **Rental Listing Sites**